maximdanilchenko/aiohttp-apispec/README.rst

     ...

     app.middlewares.append(aiohttp_apispec_middleware)
-    # now you can access all validated data in route from dict request.data
+    # now you can access all validated data in route from request['data']

 Build swagger client with aiohttp_swagger library